bernieplug/eepelican/content/pages/followup-guide.md

 Title: Order Automation Tool Guide: Creating Your First Email Campaign
-save_as: postorder-guide/index.html
+save_as: followup-guide/index.html

 Efficient Era just launched a powerful new Order Automation tool with a ton of new features.
-We’re really excited about it, so we wanted to put together a guide to lead you through the steps to creating your first post-order email!
+We’re really excited about it, so we wanted to put together a guide to lead you through the steps to creating your first follow-up email!

 ***Note: In order to use the Order Automation tool, you’ll need to provide Efficient Era with your MWS credentials.
 [Click here](https://efficientera.com/blog/2015/08/registering-your-amazon-account-with-mws.html){target="_blank"} to learn how.***